Cholesterol - high; High cholesterol

 Nutrition and Dietary Supplements

-Guggul (Commiphora mukul, 3 - 6 g per day) -- Guggul is used in Ayurvedic medicine to treat high cholesterol levels.
-Scientific studies have found mixed results -- guggul appears to work in Indian populations, but not in people who eat Western style, high fat diets.
-Guggul may have estrogen like properties and caution should be taken with people with a history of estrogen sensitive cancers or on hormonal medications; speak with your doctor.
+Guggul ( Commiphora mukul , 75 to 100 mg per day divided into 3 doses): Guggul is used in Ayurvedic medicine to treat high cholesterol levels.
+Scientific studies have found mixed results, guggul appears to work in Indian populations, but not in people who eat high-fat Western diets.
+Guggul may have estrogen-like properties.
+Take caution if you have a history of estrogen-sensitive cancers or if you're taking medications.
+Guggul can also affect thyroid function and therefore interact with thyroid medications.
+Speak with your doctor.

 Prognosis and Complications